Transparency

 Fees, Interest & Repayment

-Fees & Interest Rates
+Billing & Payment Rates

-Late payments can negatively affect your credit score and may result in additional fees or a temporary card suspension.
+Late payments can negatively affect your credit score and may result in additional fees or temporary card suspension.
 Always ensure you have enough money in your bank account to settle your monthly bills on time.

 Flexible Credit Limit – How It Works

 Unlike many other credit card providers that offer a fixed credit line, American Express uses a dynamic spending model.
 There is no preset spending limit on most cards.
 Instead, your purchasing power is assessed individually and adjusted over time based on factors such as your income, spending behavior, and payment history.
 This model offers more flexibility for high-volume users.
-However, it’s essential to note that Amex still evaluates each transaction in real-time and may decline unusually large charges if your usage pattern hasn’t established sufficient trust.
+However, it’s essential to note that Amex still evaluates each transaction in real time and may decline unusually large charges if your usage pattern hasn’t established sufficient trust.

 Repayment Options